 Trevor Hallett one of Tenby’s best known characters and respected town councillors - has sadly passed away, leaving a legacy of service to the community.

-Cllr Hallett was still a member of Tenby Town Council, where he served as Mayor first back in 1996, and then again returned to fill the role of the town's First Citizen ten years later in 2006.
+Cllr Hallett was still a member of Tenby Town Council, where he served as Mayor first back in 1996, before returning to fill the role of the town's First Citizen ten years later in 2006, and again in 2011 and 2012.

 In 2023, Cllr Hallett, alongside fellow Tenby Town Council stalwart, Sue Lane, became the first people to receive the ‘Freedom of the Town’ in over five decades.